petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/notification-template-variables-reference-guide.md

 # Notification Template Variables Reference Guide

-When creating notification templates, you can use variables to dynamically populate email fields with data from the triggering channel event.
-To view available variables, first select a notification template *Type*.
+When creating notification templates, you can use variables to populate email fields dynamically with data from the triggering channel event.
+Select a notification template *Type* to view its variables.
 This determines which channel events trigger the notification.

 ![Select a notification template type.](./notification-template-variables-reference-guide/images/01.png)

-After selecting a type, you can view available variables and their descriptions by expanding *Definition of Terms* in the *Email Settings* and *Email Content* sections.
+After selecting a type, you can view its variables and their descriptions by expanding *Definition of Terms* in the *Email Settings* and *Email Content* sections.
 Examples include the customer's name, order ID, shipping and billing addresses, list of order items, and more.

 ![Use these variables in the body of the email.](./notification-template-variables-reference-guide/images/02.png)

 ## Email Settings

 ![Use these variables in the Email Settings field.](./notification-template-variables-reference-guide/images/03.png)

-These variables are available in the *Email Settings* section:

 | Variable                       | Description                     |
 | :----------------------------- | :------------------------------ |